 “Information is power,” said Haight.
 “Encouraging people to grow and educating them is good leadership.”

-At his own company, Haight issues quarterly newsletters, a bi-weekly newsflash, posts information on bulletin boards, displays plaques honoring outstanding work and achievement and company awards.
+At his own companies, Haight has issued quarterly newsletters, a bi-weekly newsflash, posted information on bulletin boards, displayed plaques honouring outstanding work and achievement and issued company awards.

 “If you have two people in a company, you have a rumour mill,” said Haight.
-“Get people talking about the positive and it will change the culture of the company.”
+“Get people talking about the positives and it will change the culture of the company.”